 ABOUT US

-The Sound of Victory (SOV) is an interdisciplinary, multi-platform project dedicated to investigating the deeply-intertwined relationship between music, sound and sport.
-Led by Courtney M. Cox, Assistant Professor in the Department of Indigenous, Race, and Ethnic Studies at the University of Oregon, and Perry B. Johnson, Postdoctoral Fellow at the Center for Media at Risk and the Annenberg Center for Collaborative Communication at the University of Pennsylvania, SOV interrogates the historical intersection of music, sound, and sport to further explore questions of citizenship, community, history, and culture, with a particular focus on issues of authenticity, identity, belonging, space/place, mythology, inclusion/exclusion, power and political economy.
-Bridging interdisciplinary research projects, multimedia productions, and public events, SOV seeks to foster connections between faculty, graduate, and undergraduate students from UO, USC, and beyond, with key actors from across the music and sporting industries.
-SOV works to address key gaps in music and sport knowledge by providing resources for researchers, students, and educators, and sharing new insights into the historical connection between music and sport through the publication of research, and the organization of related programs, panels, and events.
+The Sound of Victory (SOV) is a multi-platform project dedicated to investigating the deeply intertwined relationship between music, sound, and sport.
+Led by Courtney M. Cox and Perry B. Johnson, SOV interrogates this historical intersection to further explore questions of citizenship, community, history, and culture, focusing on issues of authenticity, identity, belonging, space/place, mythology, inclusion/exclusion, power, and political economy.
+Bridging interdisciplinary research projects, multimedia productions, and public events, SOV works to address key gaps in music and sport knowledge through publications and other resources for researchers, students, and educators, along with a host of related programs, panels, and events.

 SOV considers such questions as: What is the historical relationship between music, sound, and sport?
 How do musical and sporting intersections (in)form historical and contemporary understandings of space and place?
 How can we reimagine the “politics of play” through examinations of music and sport?
 How can an interrogation of music and sport together offer us new understandings of culture and history?
 How does the study and analysis of music and sport—as intertwined spheres of entertainment—offer an under-researched entry point for new theoretical and intellectual contributions to such fields as: Music, Sport, Sound Studies, Communication, Cultural Studies, American Studies, Ethnic Studies, Performance Studies, Media Studies, and Feminist Theory?